Abd-ELrahmanHamza/IoT-Dashboard-Python-Tkinter/README.md

 # IoT Dashboard

-Two IoT clients one is used to send and the other to receive provided with GUI, coded in python using tkinter.
+Two IoT clients one is used to send and the other to receive provided with GUI, coded in python using tkinter, paho and matplotlib.

 ## Send